PriyankaTrivedi25/EventManagement/README.md

 db_url:
 Ex.
-For local mongodb : “mongodb://localhost:27017/<dbname>”
+For local mongodb : “mongodb://localhost:27017/dbname”

-For atlas : “mongodb+srv://<username>:<password>@cluster0.bzgei.mongodb.net/KnowledgeBase?retryWrites=true&w=majority”
+For atlas : “mongodb+srv://username:password@cluster0.bzgei.mongodb.net/KnowledgeBase?retryWrites=true&w=majority”

-Here <username>: Name of the user and
+Here username: Name of the user and

-<dbname>: Name of your database
+dbname: Name of your database

 database:   Name of your database eg:sample
 collection:  Name of your collection